What we can learn from the angular differential rates (only) in semileptonic $B \to D^* \ell \nu_\ell$ decays: Introduction

 \section{Introduction}

-In this paper we introduce a new, straightforward approach to the analysis of semileptonic $B \to D^* \ell \nu_\ell$ decays based on the angular distributions of the final state particles.
-Although several analyses which make use the angular distributions already exist in the literature\,\cite{Tanaka:2012nw, Sakaki:2013bfa, Duraisamy:2013pia, Ivanov:2016qtw, Colangelo:2018cnj, Bigi:2017njr, Jung:2018lfu, Jaiswal:2020wer, Bordone:2024weh}, our study is original in that it is only based on the angular distributions and it reduces the problem to the determination of few basic parameters (five in all).
+In this work we discuss a straightforward approach to the analysis of semileptonic $B \to D^* \ell \nu_\ell$ decays based on the angular distributions of the final state particles.
+Although several analyses which make use the angular distributions already exist in the literature\,\cite{Tanaka:2012nw, Sakaki:2013bfa, Duraisamy:2013pia, Ivanov:2016qtw, Colangelo:2018cnj, Bigi:2017njr, Jung:2018lfu, Jaiswal:2020wer, Iguro:2020cpg, Huang:2021fuc, Fedele:2023ewe, Bordone:2024weh, Bernlochner:2024xiz}, our study as well as the one in Ref.\,\cite{Bobeth:2021lya} are only based on the angular distributions and reduce the problem to the determination of few basic parameters (five in all).
 These parameters encode in the most general way the contributions to the differential decay rates coming from operators present in the effective Hamiltonian either in the Standard Model (SM) or from physics Beyond the Standard Model (BSM).
 The analysis is model independent and never requires the knowledge of $\vert V_{cb}\vert$.
-Thus, it allows a direct comparison of results obtained from different experimental data set as well as with the theoretical predictions based on the hadronic form factors (FFs) obtained from Lattice QCD (LQCD).
+In this work we analyse for the first time the angular distributions of different experimental data sets.
+This allows a direct comparison of the results obtained from different experiments as well as with the theoretical predictions based on the hadronic form factors (FFs) obtained from available Lattice QCD (LQCD) simulations.
 While in some specific cases differences (within about two standard deviations) are visible, a quite good consistency is observed between some of the experimental results and the theoretical predictions of the SM using the LQCD FFs.
-The present study is limited to $B \to D^* \ell \nu_\ell$ decays with light leptons in the final states, for which possible BSM contributions have been considered in the past\,\cite{Bernlochner:2014ova, Jung:2018lfu, Fedele:2023ewe, Colangelo:2024mxe}.
+The present study is limited to $B \to D^* \ell \nu_\ell$ decays with light leptons in the final states, for which possible BSM contributions have been considered in the past\,\cite{Bernlochner:2014ova, Jung:2018lfu} and also more recently\,\cite{Fedele:2023ewe, Colangelo:2024mxe, Bernlochner:2024xiz}.